Pulled beef spare rib ragu

-- 300g fresh parsley and shallot fettucine // or 200g dried fettucine
+- 300 g fresh fettucine or 200g dried fettucine

-Discrad celery stalks and shread the meat using a fork.
+- Discard celery stalks and shred the meat using a fork.

-To make the sauce, heat butter in a saucepan big enough to hold the meat as well.
-Add pepper and mushrooms (or peas) and stir until lightly cooked.
+- To make the sauce, heat butter in a saucepan big enough to hold the meat as well.
+Add pepper and mushrooms and stir until lightly cooked.
 Add meat and pasta sauce.
 Warm through as you prepare pasta according to its cooking instructions.

-Drain pasta and serve with a generous dollop of ragu and garlic bread on the side.
+- Drain pasta and serve with a generous dollop of ragu on top.